Bopomofo: Modern use

-Bopomofo is the predominant phonetic system in teaching, reading and writing in elementary school in Taiwan.
-It is also the most popular way for Taiwanese to enter Chinese characters into computers and smartphones and to look up characters in a dictionary.
+Bopomofo is the predominant phonetic system in teaching reading and writing in elementary school in Taiwan.
 In elementary school, particularly in the lower years, Chinese characters in textbooks are often annotated with Bopomofo as ruby characters as an aid to learning.
 Additionally, one children's newspaper in Taiwan, the Mandarin Daily News, annotates all articles with Bopomofo ruby characters.

+It is also the most popular way for Taiwanese to enter Chinese characters into computers and smartphones and to look up characters in a dictionary.

 In teaching Mandarin, Taiwan institutions and some overseas communities such as Filipino Chinese use Bopomofo.

 Bopomofo is shown in a secondary position to Hanyu Pinyin in all editions of Xiandai Hanyu Cidian from the 1960 edition to the current 2016 edition (7th edition).

+Bopomofo is also used to transcribe other Chinese languages, most commonly Taiwanese Hokkien and Cantonese, however its use can be applied to practically any variety in handwriting (because not all letters are encoded).
+Outside of Chinese, Bopomofo letters are also used in Hmu and Ge languages by a small number of Hmu Christians.